EchoLiao/NXVLogFormatter/README.md

 ## How ##

-## Use NXVLogFormatter in Your Project ##

-Just drag the `NXVLogFormatter` folder to your Xcode project windows.
-And in your AppDelegate, import `NXVLogFormatter.h`; like [this](https://github.com/vinhnx/NXVLogFormatter#how).

-Then, just add couple lines of code and you are up and running
+Just add couple lines and you are up and running

 ```objC